-- If the Fiery system software is FS100/100 Pro or earlier, you can create custom control bars, each targeted to a different page size.
+- If the Fiery system software is FS150/150 Pro, you can create custom control bars, each targeted to a different page size.
 The Control Bar print option turns on the feature for a job, and the job's page size determines which control bar is applied.
 If no control bar exists for the job's page size, the factory-supplied control bar (called Default) is used. - If the Fiery system software is FS200/200 Pro or later, the factory-supplied control bar (called Fiery) and any custom control bars that you create can be applied to any page size.
 The Control Bar print option lets you select which control bar, if any, to use for a job.
 In addition, when you edit a control bar definition, a preview shows how the control bar will appear on a specified page size.

-Page size and control bars (FS100/100 Pro or earlier)
+Page size and control bars (FS150/150 Pro)

-For Fiery system software FS100/100 Pro or earlier, the factory-supplied control bar fits the Fiery server default paper size, Letter/A4, or larger.
+For Fiery system software FS150/150 Pro, the factory-supplied control bar fits the Fiery server default paper size, Letter/A4, or larger.
 Many jobs print satisfactorily with the factory-supplied control bar.
 If needed, you can create control bars for other page sizes.

 Note: For Fiery system software FS200/200 Pro or later, a control bar can be printed on any page size and it is not necessary to specify the System Page Size for a control bar.
-System Page Size applies to FS100/100 Pro or earlier only.
+System Page Size applies to FS150/150 Pro only.

 Every page produced by the Fiery server has a System Page Size.
 No two control bars can use the same System Page Size values.
-If you try to save a custom control bar that has the same the System Page Size as an existing control bar, a warning message is displayed.
+If you try to save a custom control bar that has the same System Page Size as an existing control bar, a warning message is displayed.